dubsmash/config-reader/README.md

 ## Config Reader

-Config parser is a nice little helper enabling you to automatically load different configuration values from various sources including .json files and the OS environment in a unified way.
+Config parser is a nice little helper enabling you to automatically load different configuration values from various sources including .json and .yaml files and the OS environment in a unified way.
 It was initially created to help clean up configuration values for Django projects and make settings easily overridable but can also be used in various other use cases.

 [![Build Status](https://travis-ci.org/dubsmash/config-reader.svg?branch=master)](https://travis-ci.org/dubsmash/config-reader)